UkiDLucas/UkiDLucas.github.io/README.md

 # Quanta Qualia AI

-QuantaQualiaAI is an avant-garde technology project pioneering a new frontier in quantum computing and communication exploring entangled particles such as "traditional" electrons, ions, photons or even neutrinos.
+QuantaQualiaAI is a project pioneering a new frontier in quantum computing and communication exploring entangled particles such as "traditional" electrons, ions, photons or even neutrinos.

-#### Quick qubit "spoiler alert"

-With a groundbreaking approach that involves creating neutrinos in the lab through micro black hole events, this project is exploring a novel method of transmitting and encoding information across unlimited distances, instantly.

 ## Understanding Quantum Mechanics and Quantum Computing